Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Overall, I found the lessons to be genuinely insightful and took away a lot of solid actionable strategies.
 The instructors clearly know their stuff and chose great practice problems to exemplify their points, making it easy to break down and understand underlying concepts.

-That said, my take on the online instructors was that they weren’t the most exciting or interesting individuals in the world, particularly when compared to some other test prep companies’ instructors (like Blueprint LSAT).
+That said, my take on the online instructors was that they weren’t the most exciting individuals, particularly when compared to some other test prep companies’ instructors (like Blueprint LSAT).
 But “fun factor” aside, the instructors were obviously really knowledgeable and passionate about the LSAT.
+Plus, they all scored in the 99th percentile, and they’re very experienced at walking students through complex information.

 In addition to the core instruction, Kaplan offers a “Practice Library,” which includes: